Rather than just processing transactions, get your team to think like salespeople - and reap the rewards of upselling and increasing loyalty.

 In our first blog on box office operations we explored the impact of clean data on customer experience and how to motivate your team to maintain an accurate CRM.
 Today, we’re looking at modern box office operations from a different angle: building a sales team mindset in which everyone plays a part in increasing the value of every transaction.

-Think about everything that customers could add to their basket alongside their tickets - memberships, subscriptions, catering, merchandise and more.
-Then make sure your whole team understands the value of those add-ons, and sees their role as offering greater service to patrons, not just asking them for a few more pounds.
+Think about everything that customers could add to their cart alongside their tickets - memberships, subscriptions, catering, merchandise and more.
+Then make sure your whole team understands the value of those add-ons, and sees their role as offering greater service to patrons, not just asking them for a few more dollars.